 The budget for a sponsored project is the financial expression of the costs necessary to complete a project or program as approved during the award process.
-After a grant or contract has been awarded, the Principal Investigator (PI) may determine that the approved budget, which is often reduced from those requested during the application phase, is not correctly allocated for the actual needs of the project or program.
-In such cases, a reallocation of funds from one spending category to another category must occur.
-This process is called budget revision or rebudgeting.
-Sponsors may or may not require prior approval for budget revisions, and/or may provide thresholds that require prior approval (either by a percentage of the budget or an amount of deviation by budget category or line item.)
+Budget revision or rebudgeting is a reallocation of funds from one spending category to another category.
+Sponsors may or may not require prior approval for budget revisions, and/or may provide thresholds that require prior approval (either by a percentage of the budget or an amount of deviation by budget category or line item).

-Sometimes budget revisions impact Facilities and Administration (F&A) costs.
-This occurs when amounts are rebudgeted to or from the following budget categories that do not generate F&A:
+Budget revisions impact Facilities and Administration (F&A) costs when amounts are rebudgeted to or from the following budget categories that do not generate F&A:

 If a given budget revision transfers money from a non-F&A bearing budget item (such as equipment) to an F&A bearing item (such as materials), the F&A dollar amount will increase.
 (See Example 1)